 - Failing to promote women to management positions because these have been typically filled by men

-- Failing to advance, promote or hire women because of pregnancy or child rearing concerns,
+- Failing to advance, promote or hire women because of pregnancy, breast feeding or child rearing concerns,

 - Laying off one gender over another based on the idea that, for example, it’s more important for men to keep their jobs because they need to support their families